-How will the GSGM be affected by the transition from the CRCT and EOCTs to Georgia Milestones?
+How was the GSGM affected by the transition from the CRCT and EOCTs to Georgia Milestones?

 One important feature of the methodology used within the Georgia Student Growth Model (GSGM) is that the Student Growth Percentile (SGP) is robust to scale transformations like those associated with changes in assessment systems.
-SGPs can continue to be generated during the first year of implementation of the Georgia Milestones Assessment System (2014-2015) without interruption.
-Georgia has previous experience transitioning the growth model between assessment systems with the implementation of the Coordinate Algebra and Analytic Geometry EOCTs.
+SGP calculation was not interrupted during the transition to Georgia Milestones Assessment System.